Taiko2k/Tauon/docs/usage.md

 Basic Usage.
-Updated for v1.6.3
+Updated for v1.7.0
 ===========

-Player is playlist based (rather than library based) and makes the assumption that folders are albums.
+Player is playlist based and makes the assumption that folders are albums.
 Sorting and filtering is applied by creating new playlists from existing playlists.

 For best experience it is recommended to have an organised and structured music library.
-I  recommended the following file structure especially for large music libraries: MUSIC_LIBRARY/GENRE/ARTIST/ALBUM/tracks
+I recommended the following file structure especially for large music libraries: MUSIC_LIBRARY/GENRE/ARTIST/ALBUM/TRACKS

 ##### Importing Music: